Bioequivalence – fermented vs. Synthetic K2

 K2VITAL® and fermentation-derived MK-7 have the same bioavailability.
 In the first cross-over design trial, K2VITAL® and fermentationderived MK-7 were administered to 16 healthy volunteers as a single 180 μg dose to determine whether they are equally well absorbed and demonstrate similar detection levels in blood samples during the three days after consumption.
 Blood analysis of the two treatment groups throughout the study period indeed demonstrated that the two MK-7 forms are bioequivalent.

 K2VITAL® and fermentation-derived MK- 7 demonstrated equal reduction of inactive osteocalcin (ucOC).
-In the second trial, a placebo, three K2VITAL® doses (45, 90 or 180 μg) and one dose (90 μg) of natural-fermented MK-7 were given daily to healthy adults over a period of 43 days.
+In the second trial, a placebo, three K2VITAL® doses (45, 90 or 180 μg) and one dose (90 μg) of fermented MK-7 were given daily to healthy adults over a period of 43 days.
 To investigate MK-7 activity, researchers measured how much of the uncarboxylated osteocalcin (ucOC) was transformed into the carboxylated form (cOC) after activation by MK-7.
 As expected from known K2 activity, blood concentrations of ucOC decreased at the end of the study, when compared to study start, while cOC levels increased.
-The cOC increase at the end of the study was equal for both daily supplementation of 90 μg synthetic and natural K2.
+The cOC increase at the end of the study was equal for both daily supplementation of 90 μg synthetic and fermented K2.
 An equal increase of MK-7 in blood by supplementation of K2VITAL® and fermentation-derived MK-7 was observed.

 Synthesis creates a pure, all-trans menaquinone-7 molecule